PINball1579/job-quest-intern-2024/README.md

 ***Please fork this repo and work on the test.
 After finishing the test, please send your repo to chatchawan@orangecapinnovative.com***

+***What you need to do is write the code that solve each question and put it in folder basic-js-ts.
+We will run your code with Node.js 12, so check your fancy feature before using it!***

 # Bracket Matcher

   Write a function `bracketMatcher` that receives a string.
 The function will return a number.
 If there is the brackets are correctly matched and each one is accounted for.
 Otherwise, return 0